Koksara

 Koksara is a town and Gram Panchayat in the Kokasara Tehsil of Dharamgarh sub-division, located in Kalahandi District of Odisha State.
-Kokasara is 57km from district headquarterBhawanipatna and 484 km from the state capital Bhubaneswar.
+Kokasara is 57km from district headquarter Bhawanipatna and 484 km from the state capital Bhubaneswar.
 Rita Agrawal is the Chairperson of Koksara Block, Sri Tribhuban Naik is the PS member from Koksara GP and Sri Kishor Chandra Pradhani is the Sarapanch of Koksara Gram Panchyat.

 Demographics

 According to census 2001, Total Population of Koksara was 4,255, where it constitutes 2,131 of male and 2,124 of female population.
 Koksara had a total literacy population of 2,266, from which male literacy population was 1,435(63%) and female literacy population was 8,31(37%).The town had total sc population of 871 and total st population of 514.
 Whereas workers population was 1736, Cultivators population was 404 and non workers population was 2519 of the town according to census.
 The town had a balanced sex ratio as it led female per 1000 male was 997.
 The percentage of worker to population was 42%.